 First of all, I want to say that we’ve ALL been there.
 Scheduling is perhaps the most complex thing the school-based SLP does all year.
 So many moving parts – student needs, teacher needs, admin needs, reading blocks and math blocks and specials and lunch and . . . oy.
 I start to sweat just thinking about it.
 You do your very best to get students into groups that maximize both student growth and your sanity, and I’m wagering that you do a pretty great job at it.
 Yet still, the Funky Bunch haunts you.

-- Consider Breaking Up the Band: Maybe you ended up with this crew because you were looking for a solid 20 minute block in which to see them all.
+Maybe you ended up with this crew because you were looking for a solid 20-minute block in which to see them all.
 Take (another) peek at your schedule.
 Could you see them each individually for 10 minutes 2xweek?
 Or 5 minutes daily?
-This sort of schedule is fantastic for the the artic kids especially.
-Pull ’em into the hall, drill drill drill, shoo them back into class.
+This sort of schedule is fantastic for the artic kids especially.
+Pull ’em into the hall, drill drill drill, shoo them back into class where they belong.

-- Work Smarter, Not Harder: A group like this is the perfect place to maximize self-management and -monitoring techniques.
+A group like this is the perfect place to maximize self-management and -monitoring techniques.
 Set things up so that they can walk in the room and grab their own materials, take at least some of their own data, and chart their own progress.
 You can use bins or folders or whatever, just as long as it’s not up to you to be managing all of that stuff in the short 20 minutes you have together.
-If they can get to your room independently, too, all the better.
+If they can get to your room independently, all the better.